 Do you already know your respondent’s name, email or other information?
 With Hidden Fields, you can feed this right into your typeform so respondents have a more personalized experience, and you can focus on getting the data you really want.

 This article explains the basic concept of Hidden Fields, a Professional (and above) feature.

 Short answer: with information added to the end of your typeform URL.
 So you will see something like first_name=jon or email@example.com at the end of your typeform URL.

-So, for example, if your typeform lives at https://yourname.typeform.com/to/abc123, you can feed in a different first_name for each of your respondents by directing each person to a slightly different URL, like this:
+For example, if this is your typeform’s URL, https://yourname.typeform.com/to/abc123, you can add a different first_name for each of your respondents by directing each person to a slightly different URL, like this:

-The value of this first_name variable can then be used throughout your typeform however you please!
-For instance, you could configure your typeform’s Welcome screen (the very first thing each respondent sees) to show a unique message, customised just for them.
+This value, first_name, can be used like a variable throughout your typeform, however you please!
+For instance, you could configure your typeform’s Welcome screen (the very first thing each respondent sees) to show a unique message, customised just for them:

 The space will be replaced by the name you add to your Hidden Fields.

 You can continue adding Hidden Fields for anything else you already know about your respondents, and use each piece of information throughout your typeform in the same way.